-Nia Therapeutics is a team of visionary scientists, engineers and medical device experts dedicated to improving human memory using safe, secure neurotechnology.
+Nia Therapeutics is a team of visionary scientists, engineers and clinicians dedicated to improving human memory using safe, secure neurotechnology.

 Dr. Rizzuto developed Nia's core technology at the University of Pennsylvania as part of the DARPA Restoring Active Memory Project.
-He completed his doctorate in the neuroscience of human memory at Brandeis University, his postdoctoral training in brain-machine interfaces at Caltech and was named the 2015 Neurotechnology Researcher of the Year.
+He completed his doctorate in the neuroscience of human memory at Brandeis University, his postdoctoral training in brain-machine interfaces at Caltech.

 Daniel is an expert in developing secure, scalable, high-volume software systems.
-Before joining Nia, he worked at MIT Lincoln Lab developing cybersecurity technologies to protect our nation, including R&D 100 award winning LOCKMA.
-He previously co-founded two software companies, both of which were acquired.
+Before Nia, he worked at MIT Lincoln Lab developing cybersecurity technologies, where he won the R&D 100 award.
+He previously co-founded two software companies, both acquired.

 Principal Software Developer

 Chris is a full-stack software engineer with over 20 years of experience involving user interfaces, communication, databases, security, operations, and regulatory compliance.
-Before Nia, Chris was the director of technology at MD Connect, a healthcare company focusing on recruiting patients for clinical trials.
+Chris was previously the director of technology at MD Connect.

 Royal Academy Chair in Emerging Technology at Oxford University